ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     In both cases, please note that "client_secret_post" is the value chosen for the token endpoint authentication method.
 This is because the [oauth](https://github.com/ciaranj/node-oauth#readme) library, employed by the strategies, sends the client credentials in the request body (instead of utilizing HTTP Basic authentication, recommended by the [OAuth 2.0 standard](https://tools.ietf.org/html/rfc6749#section-2.3.1)).

-    The client ID and secret provided during client registration are to be used in the configuration file, e.g.:
+    The client ID and secret provided during client registration are to be used in the configuration file.
+For example:

     [forgerock/client-config.js](forgerock/client-config.js)
     ```javascript